patternfly/patternfly-react/CONTRIBUTING.md

 ### Using Generators

-To make contributing components and packages easier a generator utilty has been provided.
+To make contributing components and packages easier a generator utility has been provided.

 To start the generator run: